Work experience forms a very important part of the curriculum in Year 10.

 Important dates for 2020 –

-Thursday 9th January – The 2020 Work Experience Programme will be launched to Year 10 students during an assembly (Introduction letters will be handed out during tutor time on Friday 10th January)
+Thursday 9th January – The 2020 Work Experience Programme will be launched to Year 10 students during an assembly (Introduction letters handed out during tutor time on Friday 10th January)

 Monday 3rd February – Students able to access Placement Database